Florida Left Lane Law: Rules & Penalties (2026)

 What Is the Florida Left Lane Law?

 Florida statutes clearly state that drivers must stay on the right side of the roadway unless they’re passing another car or avoiding an obstruction in the road.
 If you’re in the far left lane and see that another vehicle is trying to pass, you must move to the right lane.
-This doesn’t apply if you’re preparing to make a left turn.
+That’s the case even if you’re traveling at the speed limit.

 Penalties for Violating the Left Lane Law

 If you violate the left lane law in Florida, you may receive a $161 fine and have three points added to your driver’s license.
+This counts as a moving violation.
+Although you generally won’t face criminal penalties, accumulating too many points can lead to a driver’s license suspension.

 Free Case Review